jrenaud90/TidalPy/Documentation/structures_x/worlds/worlds.md

 print(world.love_number_h, world.love_number_l)
 ```

-The moduli and the viscosity are properties of the **layer**, not of the rheology model: a rheology model holds only its own shape parameters (the Andrade exponent, the Voigt fractions), and reads the modulus and viscosity it is handed.
+The moduli and the viscosity are properties of the layer, not of the rheology model: a rheology model holds only its own shape parameters (the Andrade exponent, the Voigt fractions), and reads the modulus and viscosity it is handed.
 A layer with no shear modulus and no viscosity model deforms as if it had no strength, and the solve fails rather than guessing.

 **`solve_love_numbers( frequency=1e-5, degree_l=2, solve_for='tidal', core_model=0, use_kamata=None, nondimensionalize=None, starting_radius=0.0, start_radius_tol=None, integration_method=None, rtol=None, atol=None, scale_rtols=None, max_num_steps=None, expected_size=None, max_ram_MB=None, max_step=0.0, verbose=False, warnings=True, love_method=None, fixed_q=None, fixed_dt=None) -> dict`**